Optimizing Reference Resolvers for Performance

 }

-private async set(key: string, value: any) {
+private async set(key: string, value: unknown) {

 const now = Date.now();

-const payload = {
+const payload = JSON.stringify({

 value,